clarklab/chowdown/_recipes/mississippi-pot-roast.md

 ---

 This is the recipe that rocked reddit, coming our way via [Today](https://www.today.com/today/amp/tdna199419) (believe it or not).
 It takes just minutes with almost no prep (use a slow cooker liner for no cleanup), and the leftovers can be used for sandwiches or nachos or eggs.
+If you like a thicker gravy, combine the dripping with flour/starch, or just enjoy the thinner jus.